trc492/FtcSimulator/README.md

     in the group can be given fx:id attributes, which make them accessible in the robot config class by using a @FXML annotation.
 The easiest way to create a new configuration is to copy, then modify, the ".java" and ".fxml" files from an existing configuration (for example, MechanumBot.java and mechanum_bot.fxml).
-See extensive comments in the FtcVirtualRobots.controller.VirtualBot and FtcVirtualRobots.robots.classes.ArmBot classes and the FtcVirtualRobots.robots.fxml.arm_bot.fxml file for more explanation.
+See extensive comments in the virtual_robot.controller.VirtualBot and FtcVirtualRobots.robots.classes.ArmBot classes and the FtcVirtualRobots.robots.fxml.arm_bot.fxml file for more explanation.

 CHANGES 12/12/2019